Information:

 • Tinker Lab

-Monday, March 9, 2026 3:30—4:30 PMGrady RoomJoin us for Tinker Lab!
+Monday, March 30, 2026 3:30—4:30 PMGrady RoomJoin us for Tinker Lab!
 We'll use problem-solving skills to imagine, explore, tinker, build, code, play, and design!
-Stop motion, green screen filming, music, and mindful art will be just a few of the areas we explore.
+Stop-motion, green-screen filming, and game building will be just a few of the areas we tinker with.
 No prior experience needed!
-January - Do you enjoy watching stop-motion movie shorts?
+January - March - Do you enjoy watching stop-motion movie shorts?
 Come make your own Lego Movie this month!
-February - Ever wonder how they film someone flying through the air?
-We'll explore using a green screen to film you in wild locations or flying through the air!
-March - Let's get mindful with art and explore shape and color theory through play!
-April - Ever composed your own music that paints a picture?
-We'll explore the Chrome Music Lab to create new music and art pieces.
+April - Come learn all about Orienteering!
+We'll learn all about maps, symbols, and how to locate geographical points on the map!
 May - Ever wanted to make your own video game?
 Let's explore the Scratch Coding Platform to design and create your own digital game!
 For Grades 2-4.
 Registration required.
 Register online between 12/5/2025 10:00 AM and 5/16/2026 5:00 PM.

 • Storytime